FHernandez08/task-manager-app/notes/backend-notes.md

 I will decide before going to bed if I would work on it again tomorrow, but I am keen on reviewing the materials and taking notes.

 ### 6/5/2025 - Reviewing and taking notes of current project standing
+The notes were written down on my notebook to review, and after reviewing the project, I believe that there's more work that can benefit the project, such as where if there is no user account active, then the application can not work without that access gained.

+I think I will incorporate that probably at the end of this week or most likely next week, because I am completing a blogging platform application which will take me a while to complete and I have my sights on finishing it this week.

+Tomorrow, I will continue to work on the backend of this project, where I will be adding the register route details that will create a new user, token secret and be added into the database.

+This weekend, I will run some tests to ensure that the project is working correctly and then plan out how to implement the gained access feature to the project.

+### 6/6/2025 -